 The ‘Physiotherapy Bike Fit’ service is conducted as an extended consult in the clinic.
 If the goal is injury prevention and rehab, your extended benefits plan may cover all or part of the cost

 DonJoy is the leading brace manufacturer in North America.
-Our physiotherapists are trained in the measurement and fitting of custom-made and off-shelf braces for a variety of orthopedic and sports injuries.
+Our physiotherapists are trained in the measurement and fitting of custom-made and off the shelf braces for a variety of orthopedic and sports injuries.
 After injury or surgery, joint and soft tissue support may be indicated for a safe return to sport, work or daily activity.

 Available bracing products include the following:

 • DonJoy Knee Braces: functional knee braces are designed to assist unstable knee conditions such as ACL injuries and reconstructions.
-Custom and off-shelf braces are available. • OA Unloader Knee Braces: designed to unload arthritic knee joints to assist in daily activity.
-Custom and off-shelf braces are available. • Ankle braces • SI joint supports • Elbow straps • Wrist supports • Shoulder stabilization • ‘Core Shorts’ for hip strains • Orthopedic walking boots
+Custom and off the shelf braces are available. • OA Unloader Knee Braces: designed to unload arthritic knee joints to assist in daily activity.
+Custom and off the shelf braces are available. • Ankle braces • SI joint supports • Elbow straps • Wrist supports • Shoulder stabilization • ‘Core Shorts’ for hip strains • Orthopedic walking boots

 A Certified Hand Therapist is on staff to create custom splints for post-operative recovery of hand and upper limb conditions.
 This is a unique service provided by a highly trained and experienced physiotherapist with advanced training and credentials in hand therapy.

 Concussion is a form of mild traumatic brain injury, and concussion in sport has created significant social awareness of the need for prevention, recognition and management of head injuries.
 Motor vehicle accidents, work injuries and falls can also cause concussion.